Correlation Between Box and Palo Alto

 Strong

-Over the last 90 days Palo Alto Networks has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Palo Alto Networks are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of fairly stable basic indicators, Palo Alto is not utilizing all of its potentials.
 The newest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Box and Palo Alto Volatility Contrast